fengqingthu/Climate-GPT/README.md

    $ cp .env.example .env
    ```

 7. Add your [Open AI API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file.
-Fill up all other fields accordingly.
+Optionally, you can fill up other fields accordingly for full features.

 8. Run the app